tpapp/ContinuousTimeMarkov.jl/README.md

 Currently exposes the following functionality:

-- wrappers `TransitionRateMatrix` and `TransitionRateMatrix!` for creating transition rate matrices (square, nonnegative elements, rows sum to one),
+- wrappers `TransitionRateMatrix` and `TransitionRateMatrix!` for creating transition rate matrices (square, nonnegative elements, rows sum to one), and `steady_state` for calculating steady state distributions.

-- `steady_state` for calculating steady state distributions.
+- a `CompetingPoisson` distribution and random sampler for competing Poisson/exponential events.

 ## References